 What is the financial consolidation process?
 Basically, it is the process of joining the financial data of a company’s subsidiaries and segments (e.g., entities that the company controls) into a single set of financial statements.
 Because the parent company controls its subsidiaries, it makes sense that the assets, liabilities, equity, income, expenses, and cash flows of the parent and its subsidiaries be presented in a financial statement as if they were a single economic entity.

-Consolidated financial statements provide a company’s stakeholders a view into the company as a whole.
+Consolidated financial statements provide a company’s stakeholders with a view of the company as a whole.
 Specifically:

 Depending on their situation and strategies, companies approach the financial consolidation process in different ways.

 The most common approach involves the use of spreadsheets to manually process and consolidate data exported from disparate financial systems.